yochaigal/cairn/wip/2e/dungeon-exploration.md

 - Damage from traps is taken from ability scores (usually **STR** or **DEX**) and _not_ from **HP**.
 Armor can reduce damage, but only if applicable (e.g. a shield would not reduce damage from noxious gas).

 ## Dungeon Events

+Exploring a dungeon is always dangerous, and time must always be weighed against the risk of awakening the location's denizens, natural hazards, and worse.
+These are but a few circumstances that may trigger a roll on the the Dungeon Events table.

+When the party:

+- Moves into a new area
+- Advances more than one dungeon cyle in a single room
+- Moves quickly through or haphazardly
+- Makes a lot of noise

 |       |                 |                                                                                                           |
 | :---: | :-------------: | :------------------------------------------------------------------------------------------------------:  |